 We help charities with branding videos, case studies, hard-hitting documentaries and campaign videos.
 Our DBS-checked team is sensitive and adept at working with vulnerable people.
 They are also experienced at filming in even the most challenging environments, from prisons to ships on the open water to tightly controlled laboratories that require hazmat gear.

-Charities, perhaps more than any other industry, all have a stirring story to tell.
+Charities, perhaps more than any other organisation types, all have a stirring story to tell.
 Use your video to move people, evoke emotions and get them to take action.

 From fundraising to getting people to sign petitions, adding an interactive functionality to your charity video (a CTA or embedded form) can have a significant impact on the success of your campaign.

-It’s important to ensure that all people in your audience can access your content, which means that you need to consider accessibility (from captions to audio descriptions to how the content is delivered) when planning your content.
+It’s important to ensure that all people in your audience can access your content, which means that you need to consider accessibility (from captions to audio descriptions to how the content is delivered) when planning your charity video.

 Charity videos can work very well on certain social networks, like Instagram and Facebook.
 It’s therefore important that your videos are edited and tailored to get maximum engagement on your chosen distribution platforms.